Visit Malta - What to do in Malta in one week? My must-sees

 A stay in this Mediterranean country will let you marvel and experience new adventures.
 Whether you are a history buff, a nature lover, a sporty person or simply want a change of scenery, you will find what you are looking for in Malta.

-As I have been living in Malta for about 4 years, I will share with you my experience to help you plan your trip to Malta.
+As I have been living in Malta since 2017, I will share with you my experience to help you plan your trip to Malta.

 Note: This blog post is a collection of the must-sees and must-do’s in Malta according to me.
 The list of places and activities is varied enough to suit most people.
 Adapt your programme according to your interests: visit more museums if you are passionate about history, plan more time at the beach if you want to relax and unwind, go to Paceville if you like the nightlife…